tc39/proposal-smart-pipelines/readme.md

 unified [general concept][conceptual generality].

-Indeed, the original pipeline proposal was blocked from Stage 2 by TC39 during its [60th meeting, on September 2017][TC39 60th meeting, pipelines].
+Indeed, the original pipeline proposal was blocked from Stage 2 by TC39 during its [60th meeting, on September 2017][TC39 60th meeting, pipelines], for similar reasons.
 At that time, several members expressed concern that it could be coordinated more with the proposals for [function binding][] and [partial function application][] in a more coherent approach.
-Smart pipelines open the door to such a coherent approach with these and other use cases.
+Smart pipelines open the door to such an approach to all these use cases.

 Smart pipelines and their [smart body syntax][] sacrifice a small amount of [simplicity][cyclomatic simplicity] in return for a vast amount of [expressive